 Don't pay for bottled water.

 There are plenty of coolers situated throughout the island where you can get a cup of cold filtered water for free.

-Do work off your calories.
+Do work off your vacation calories.

 Take a yoga class on the beach.
 Swim or snorkel off your lunch.
 Play volleyball or tetherball at Sports Beach.
-Rent a paddleboat, kayak or aquabike from Gil’s Fins and Boats.
+Rent a paddleboat, kayak or aquabike from Gil's Fins and Boats.
 Play ping-pong, basketball and other games at one of two Game Pavilions.
-Explore the 1.5 miles of bike trails aboard a beach cruiser — child seats, kids’ bikes, and tandem bicycles are available for rental.
+Explore the 1.5 miles of bike trails aboard a beach cruiser — child seats, kids' bikes, and bicycles are available for rental.

 Don't wait to buy Castaway Cay souvenirs back on the boat.